Tiger-Sharks/Mini-Tetris/README.md

 ## Additional Notes:

-Feel free to explore the codebase and familiarize yourself with the project structure.
+Feel free to explore the codebase and familiarize yourself with the project structure.<br>
 Refer to the official Flutter documentation (https://flutter.dev/docs) for more details on Flutter development concepts and best practices.